Calliditas Therapeutics and STADA partner to register and commercialize specialty therapy for IgA Nephropathy in Europe

 Marie Galay, IR Manager, Calliditas

-Tel.: +44 79 55 12 98 45, email: marie[email protected]
+Tel.: +44 79 55 12 98 45, email: marie.[email protected]

 STADA Arzneimittel AG